-Grants to Iowa nonprofit organizations, for-profits, and housing providers to develop urban communities in eligible regions.
-A pre-application is required prior to submitting a full application.
-Funding is intended for affordable housing activities, including acquisition, rehabilitation, new construction, or direct assistance for renter- or owner-occupied housing.
+Grants to Iowa nonprofit organizations, for-profits, and housing providers in eligible locations to benefit urban communities.
+Funding is intended to primarily benefit residents with moderate- and low-incomes.
+Funding may be used for affordable housing activities, including acquisition, rehabilitation, new construction, or direct assistance for renter- or owner-occupied housing.
 Projects should benefit Iowa City.

 First consideration for funding will go to housing (not including Community Housing Development Organizations [CHDO] operating expenses) and public facility projects of $50,000 or more.

 All proposals must benefit low-moderate income individuals.
 The specific ways that a project must accomplish the program’s purpose (also called a National Objective) varies by program.

 - All CDBG projects (except applicants for Low Income Housing Tax Credits) carried out by subrecipients will have expended a minimum of fifty percent (50%) of the assistance provided for the proposed project by March 15 each year.